jonathaneunice/plaintable/README.rst

 plaintable
 ==========

-Plaintable is a very simple library to build plain text tables.
-It has been created to provide a very lightweight and clear interface for generating plain text tables.
-Some data can be customized e.g. alignment, padding and floatprecision.
-Every data item is to be converted to string automatically.
+Plaintable is a simple library to build plain text tables.
+It has a clear, Pythonic programming interface (API).

+Some formatting attributes such as alignment, padding, and floating point precision can be customized.

 Usage
 -----